This site is underdevelopment. We'd like to hear what you think!

 What sources will they have to read, view, interpret and understand?

-What types of knowledge do they need to answer the test questions (e.g., conceptual, factual, techniques and processes, reading comprehension, close reading, online composition, reasoning, etc.)?
+What types of knowledge do they need to understand the sources and figure out answers (e.g., conceptual, factual, techniques and processes, reading comprehension, close reading, online composition, reasoning, etc.)?

-How are the test questions designed to demonstrate their knowledge (e.g., recall, match, analyse, consider, apply, evaluate, argue, etc.)?
+How are the test questions designed to demonstrate their knowledge (e.g., match, analyse, infer, understand, evaluate, argue, etc.)?

-How will they show their knowledge on the screen (e.g., direct entry, multiple choice, select one item, order, drag and drop, click, etc.)?
+How will they show their knowledge on the screen (e.g., direct entry, click one button, order buttons, drag and drop, click a dropdown menu, click a graphic, etc.)?